blackaichi/ML-pokemon/README.md

 # ML-pokemon

+Projecte.ipynb is the project in jupyter-notebook Projecte.py is the python code

-I recommed to use jupyter notebook to open Projecte.ipynb
+I recommend to open it with jupyter-notebook